valeriorlandini/sonus/ReadMe.md

 The collection also features six Max for Live devices that use some sonus externals to create synths, effects and modulators.

+## Compiled binaries

+Compiled binaries for both Windows and macOS can be found in the [Releases section](https://github.com/valeriorlandini/sonus/releases).

 ## How to build